ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

        uint256 maxFeePerGasForRetryables;
    }
    ```
 This solidity struct includes key settings like the chain configuration (`Config`), validator addresses, maximum data size, the native token of the chain, and more.

-2. **`Config` Struct:**
+#### 2. `Config` Struct

    ```solidity
    struct Config {